pauljickling/notes/devops/ansible.md

 `become: {yes/no}` Describes if changes should be made as the root user

+`pre-tasks:` Are tasks that must be executed before other tasks are performed.
+A common pre-task would be updating a server's package management.

 `tasks:` Describes the tasks that will be performed

 `-name: {description}` Human readable account of what is happening

+`{module name}: {module params}` After having a name for your task you will use specified Ansible modules to perform that task

+`handlers:` Handlers are special tasks that are called by other tasks with the `notify:` option.
+You can even use `notify` for handlers so that they can call other handlers.
+A common type of handler might be restarting a service where a restart is necessary after certain configuration changes have taken place.
+Handlers only run if a task notifies the handler, and they only run once at the end of the play.